Life As an Industrial Engineer

 Speaking: Talking to others to convey information effectively.

-There were about 257,900 jobs for Industrial Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 257,900 jobs in the United States for Industrial Engineer.
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Industrial Engineer by 2026.
-The BLS estimates 19,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 19,700 job openings in this field each year.

 The states with the most job growth for Industrial Engineer are Nevada, Utah, and Alabama.
 Watch out if you plan on working in New Mexico, Vermont, or Maryland.
 These states have the worst job growth for this type of profession.